brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 * Show where your selected cards are matching by month, or type
     * **Fix:** We could add another text box like synergy and effects on the battle screen.

 ### Misc.
 * Length of game was either just right or possibly a little short
    * **Fix:** Add more battles!
 However, we likely cannot do this given our time constraints
    * Though, the tutorial sometimes felt somewhat long.
 To be fair, there’s a lot of rule stuff going on
       * **Fix:** Introduce parts of the game gradually to the user, perhaps a tutorial game before doing the real fight.
 However, we likely can’t do this because of time constraints
 * Having a battle log that shows the past actions taken would be helpful (this would be a good idea, but unfortunately we didn't have the time to do this either)
-* Having a player opponent may be more challenging
+* Having a player opponent (instead of AI) may be more challenging
 * The art/visuals were interesting and engaging!
 * The testers liked the yakuza premise
 * The UI was easy to use
 * The testers felt more excited when their attacks did a lot (reward for doing good combos!) and also when they lost more and more health (challenge!)
 * Dialogue with the enemy would make things feel more engaging

-**Summarize the key findings from your gameplay tests.**

 ## Narrative Design (Yujin Cho)